Faitltd/FAIT/REFACTORING.md

-# FAIT Co-Op Platform Refactoring
+# FAIT Co-op Refactoring

-This document outlines the refactoring changes made to the FAIT Co-Op platform codebase.
+This document outlines the refactoring changes made to the FAIT Co-op platform codebase.

 ## Database Migrations Refactoring